What's New

 actual decision on the Peace and Freedom Party's presidential nomination

-was made at the party's August 2008 state convention, by the Central
+August 2008 state convention, by the Central

 Committees members elected in the June 3rd primary,